Hyprtxt/fresh-strapi.deno.dev/README.md

 projects.
 Any projects that want to use a Strapi installation to do JWT sessions securely right from the start.
 And OAuth2 too!

+Now I'm just trying to keep it updated and upgraded to the latest versions of Fresh.
+I also need to upgrade puppeteer to use the version from NPM instead of the deno port that is pinned to an old version.

 ### Things here that you don't get from Fresh alone:

 - Redis Session Middleware